joakimk/livecoding_workspace/README.md

 # Livecoding workspace

-A javascript live coding workspace written using Elixir and Phoenix.
-You can do this with pure js tools, but I like Elixir better :)
+A javascript live coding (hot code reload) workspace set up using Elixir and Phoenix.

 This works by using file system events, websockets and hot code reloading.